 We like gravity just the way it is—thank you very much.
 And we are grateful for the laws of physics and chemistry that make life possible.
 In fact, we see the laws of nature as evidence of God’s sustaining hand in the universe.
 Those laws operate consistently because He is unchanging.

 What we do deny, however, is that common descent via evolution is a “law” or “fact.”
 Natural selection, mutations, and genetic changes are all observable processes (that fit the creation model quite well), but descent from a common ancestor is a framework and not a law of nature.

 Ultimately, we expect the universe to be orderly and logical because we start from the Bible.
 The laws of nature are not sufficient in and of themselves to create the universe and life; instead, they point to the Creator.

 Answers in Genesis and other creationist organizations do our best to address the most recent news reports, scientific research, and controversial claims.
-For example, we deal with a number of important stories every Saturday in News to Note and throughout the week in other articles and blog posts.
+For example, we deal with a number of important stories twice a week on our Live Answers News program and throughout the week in other articles and blog posts.